Why Your Deep Research Agent Fails? On Hallucination Evaluation in Full Research Trajectory: Evaluation and Benchmark

 \subsection{Benchmark Construction}

-To stress-test DRAs, we construct \textbf{\bench}, a benchmark of 100 queries through a three-stage pipeline. \begin{itemize}[leftmargin=*, nosep, labelsep=5pt] \item \textbf{Aggregation \& Difficulty Assessment.} We aggregated a diverse candidate pool of queries from \textit{Mind2Web2}, \textit{ReportEval}, and \textit{BrowseComp}.
-To isolate the most challenging tasks, we utilized Gemini Deep Research as a probe to generate full research trajectories for all candidates.
-We computed a composite hallucination score $\mathcal{H}$ (Equation \ref{equ:overall_hallucination}) for each trajectory and selected the top-75 most ``hallucination-prone'' queries (25 from each dataset).
+With the above trajectory-level metrics, we construct \textbf{\bench} as a stress-test benchmark of 100 queries through a three-stage pipeline. \begin{itemize}[leftmargin=*, nosep, labelsep=5pt] \item \textbf{Aggregation \& Difficulty Assessment.} We aggregate a diverse candidate pool of queries from \textit{Mind2Web2}, \textit{ReportEval}, and \textit{BrowseComp}.
+We then use Gemini Deep Research as a strong probe to generate full research trajectories for all candidates\footnote{We use Gemini because it is a top DRA and provides sufficient quota for large-scale trajectory generation.}.
+For each trajectory, we compute a composite hallucination score $\mathcal{H}$ (Equation \ref{equ:overall_hallucination}).
+Queries with higher $\mathcal{H}$ induce more severe hallucinations and are therefore more hallucination-prone.
+We select the top-75 such queries (25 from each dataset).

-\item \textbf{Adversarial Synthesis.} To evaluate DRA's ability to reject unsolvable tasks, we synthesized 25 adversarial ``no-answer'' queries.
-These were created by applying atomic perturbations to solvable close-ended queries—modifying specific restrictions (\eg, temporal details) to render the logical intersection of all restrictions empty. \end{itemize} The final benchmark comprises 100 queries, evenly split between open-ended and close-ended tasks.
+\item \textbf{Adversarial Synthesis.} To evaluate a DRA's ability to reject unsolvable tasks, we synthesize 25 adversarial ``no-answer'' queries by applying atomic perturbations to solvable close-ended queries---modifying specific restrictions (\eg, temporal details) with the goal of making the original constraint set unsatisfiable. \end{itemize} The final benchmark comprises 100 queries, evenly split between open-ended and close-ended tasks.
 See Appendix \ref{app:benchmark_details} for dataset details and case studies for atomic perturbations.